hiredman/prubasic/README.md

 Really there is just enough functionality here to make fib work.

 Loading the generated code in to the PRU is still kind of a pain, hopefully that will get better soon.
+See https://github.com/hiredman/beaglebone-pru-swig

 ## Reading